neumino/neumino.github.io/movies.md

-### Virgin Forest
+### Bigfoot or Bust
-*Released on 2022-06-24, vote average 3*
+*Released on 2022-07-05, vote average 2*

-A photographer is tasked to take a photo of a rare flower thriving in the mountain, but he discovers women trapped in a hidden brothel for illegal loggers.
+A team of celebrities head out on a quest to search for the Bigfoot, unaware another group of time traveling women from the future are also looking for the creature.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/yGFHH1tJ6EM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/0wvMHfTtWJE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>